vangul01/K-Means-Text-Classifier/README.txt

 Notes:
 1. Word output is ordered by frequency, with most frequent at the top To see the wordcount too, update commented out string in Word.java line 64
-2. NER was too slow to correctly implement n-grams takes its place in pre-processing
-	NER code is still written but commented out because it takes too long
-3. The confusion matrix for output clusters and precision/recall/F measure scores are in computations.txt file
-4. KNN Confusion matrix and precision/recall/F measure scores are in computations.txt file